Xin Li

 Pan Su received his PhD in Shanghai Institute of Biochemistry and Cell Biology, China Academy of Science where he focused on the regulation of autoimmune responses and autoimmune diseases, like Multiple sclerosis and Asthma.
 He joined the Yi lab in November 2016, working on the tumor biology project.
 His research mainly focuses on determining the mechanisms about the regulatory role of tumor microenvironment and tumor associated-macrophages (TAMs) during the development, progression, and drug resistance in multiple myeloma.
 He also focuses on the tumor immunotherapy and the regulation of anti-tumor effect of T cells in tumor microenvironment.
 Pan Su enjoys some outdoor activities, fishing, traveling and reading in his spare time.

-Liting Wang
+Jingya Wang